blurrcat/ansible-haproxy/README.md

 - frontends
 - backends

 Each section has the most used parameters that I can think of.
 This role does not have (yet) full coverage of the main haproxy project.
-Feel free to submit a pull request if something is missing for you.
+To add a parameter that's not defined in the templates, pass through "extras".
 Example Playbook
 -------------------------